AVA Radio Company: History

 AVA's four directors were Edward Fokczyński, Antoni Palluth, Ludomir Danilewicz, and his younger brother Leonard Danilewicz.
-The company took its name from the combined radio callsigns of the Danilewicz brothers (TPAV) and Palluth (TPVA).
-When the company was being formed in 1929, the Danilewicz brothers were short-wave "hams" and students at the Warsaw Polytechnic.
+The company took its name from the combined radio callsigns of the Danilewicz brothers: (TPAV later SP3AV) and Palluth (TPVA).
+SP3AV was named in 1930 as an amateur who worked on the 28 Megacycle band When the company was being formed in 1929, the Danilewicz brothers were short-wave "hams" and students at the Warsaw Polytechnic.

 In 1927, Fokczyński had opened a small radio workshop on Warsaw's New World Street.
 Sporadically he had received orders from the Cipher Bureau, whose Captain Maksymilian Ciężki knew Fokczyński from his 1919–22 army service.
 Beginning in 1929, the modest shop, ten minutes' walk from the General Staff building, which housed the Cipher Bureau, was transformed into AVA.
 The company subsequently moved to new facilities in southern Warsaw's Mokotów district.

 Early on, the fledgling company was severely under-capitalized.
 All four directors, however, had other jobs; and soon the Cipher Bureau came to the rescue with an order for eight 10-watt short-wave radio stations, which became the embryo of Section II's radio network.
 AVA also won other clients, including the Polish Navy and Professor Lugeon of the Warsaw Meteoroglogical Institute, for whom AVA built, to his design, an atmoradiograf that registered disturbances in the atmosphere; this, Leonard Danilewicz later recalled, was the unheralded beginning of radioastronomy.

 The General Staff's Cipher Bureau was responsible for the radio communications of the General Staff's Section II (Intelligence section).
 The Cipher Bureau entrusted the design and construction of the equipment to AVA.
 The work was carried out on a cost-plus basis, to the benefit of both AVA and the General Staff.